ampl/ampl-plugin-official/README.md

 Provide feedback TODO Link to google group?
 File questions, issues, or feature requests for the extension.
 TODO Link to github?

-## Contributing
-TODO is it open source?
-We welcome contributions!
-Please see our [Contributing Guide](https://github.com/your-repo/ampl-vscode-extension/blob/main/CONTRIBUTING.md).

 ---

 ## License
-TODO License?
-This extension is licensed under the [MIT License](https://github.com/your-repo/ampl-vscode-extension/blob/main/LICENSE).
+This extension is licensed under the [MIT License](https://github.com/ampl/ampl-plugin-official/blob/main/LICENSE).